 Can I Transfer My Family Court Case to Another State?

 Divorcing spouses and children of divorced parents may no longer live in the state where court decrees impacting a divorce or child custody originate.
 Transferring a family court case to Colorado or the state you plan to reside in may be more beneficial if you are moving and anticipate enforcement or modification assistance.
-A Colorado family law attorney can help you determine if transferring your family court case is the most beneficial option for you.
+A Broomfield family law attorney can help you determine if transferring your family court case is the most beneficial option for you.

 Reasons Transferring a Family Court Case to Another State My Benefit You